 - Ability to make 3D shapes without a pattern

-- Designing – Ability to make a desired finished object using a stitch pattern alone
+- Designing, or the ability to make a desired finished object using a stitch pattern alone

 - Capable of creating stitch patterns